EdernOllivierYves/CAMERA/README.md

 sudo comedi_config /dev/comedi0 ni_65xx

+About the circuit, I want to say that the wires should be longer and better routed, with respect to the FPGA and the sensor.

+Maybe an amplifier of the output signals can be added, and also an operationnal amplifier for the following voltages of the controls of the sensor can be done.

 PS :  Sorry but in this design there is one wire which has not been routed at this time.

-You should route it in order to make the camera to work fine.
+You should route the PG_N signal wire in order to make the camera to work fine.

 BR, EO.